krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     clients from taking advantage of new stronger enctypes when the libraries are upgraded.

+**dns_canonicalize_hostname**
+    Indicate whether name lookups will be used to canonicalize hostnames for use in service principal names.
+Setting this flag to false can improve security by reducing reliance on DNS, but means that short hostnames will not be canonicalized to fully-qualified hostnames.
+The default value is true.

 **dns_lookup_kdc**
     Indicate whether DNS SRV records should be used to locate the KDCs and other servers for a realm, if they are not listed in the